History of the Catholic Church in the United States: Catholic Conference on Industrial Problems

+Hospitals

+As the urban population surged in the late 19th century, the major denominations built hospitals in the cities.
+A large fraction of patients were Catholic immigrants, and the Church reached out to them.
+In 1915, the Catholic religious orders for women operated 541 hospitals.
+They were open to patients regardless of religion.
+Costs were minimized by relying heavily on the work of women students who paid tuition and nuns who had taken a vow of poverty.

+In 1945, there were 685 Catholic hospitals with a bed capacity of 87,000.
+Fifteen years later, there were 800 hospitals with 137,000 beds.
+Between 1960 and 1970, the number of patients nearly doubled.
+By 2000, however, mergers reduced the number of smaller hospitals, while patient admissions continued to grow rapidly, with heavy federal funding from Medicare and Medicaid.

+In the late 20th century the hospitals increasingly closed their training programs and relied on paid graduate nurses who had college degrees in nursing.
+In the 21st century, as the cohorts of nuns aged, they turned their hospitals over to lay boards thus allowing the last generation of sister administrators to retire.

 1960s

-The 1960s marked a profound transformation of the Catholic Church in the United States.
+The 1960s marked a profound transformation of the role of the Catholic Church in the politics.

 Religion was a divisive issue during the presidential campaign of 1960.
 Senator John F. Kennedy won the Democratic nomination.
 His base was among urban Catholics and polls showed they rallied to his support while most Protestants favored his opponent Richard Nixon.
 The old fear was raised by some Protestants that President Kennedy would take orders from the pope.
 Kennedy famously told the Greater Houston Ministerial Association on September 12, 1960, "I am not the Catholic candidate for President.
 I am the Democratic Party's candidate for President who also happens to be a Catholic.
 I do not speak for my Church on public matters – and the Church does not speak for me."
 He promised to respect the separation of church and state and not to allow Catholic officials to dictate public policy to him.
-Kennedy also raised the question of whether one-quarter of Americans were relegated to second-class citizenship just because they were Roman Catholic.
+Kennedy also raised the question of whether one-quarter of Americans were relegated to second-class citizenship just because they were Catholic.
 With his slim victory in November 1960, he broke the Protestant monopoly on the White House.
 The New York Times, summarizing the research of pollsters spoke of a “narrow consensus” among the experts that Kennedy had won more than he lost as a result of his Catholicism.
 After that, objections to Catholic candidates as such were seldom heard.
 Still, anti-Catholicism did not disappear in November 1960; for instance, Kennedy navigated treacherous religious debates in 1961 as he sought to pass his education proposal and mollify wary American Protestants.
 By 2004, Catholics were split about evenly between the Protestant (George W. Bush) and the Catholic (John F. Kerry) candidates.
-This was still true in 2020, when Joe Biden became only the second Catholic president in U.S. history.
+This was still true in 2020, when Joe Biden became only the second Catholic president.
+His religious affiliation sparked little controversy.